69th Infantry Brigade (United Kingdom): Operation Husky , Sicily Invasion

 After Tunisia the brigade was still part of 50th Northumbrian Infantry Division and was involved in the Sicily landings of July 1943.
 After Sicily the brigade and the division were recalled from the Eighth Army in Italy to prepare for the invasion of North-West Europe.

-Gold Beach
+Normandy, Gold Beach

 Gold was the Allied codename for the centre invasion beach during the Second World War Allied Invasion of Normandy, 6 June 1944.
 It lay between Omaha and Juno, was 8 km wide and divided into four sectors.
 From West to East they were How, Item, Jig, and King.

 The 69th Brigade assaulted the east side of Gold, with attached armour support from the 4th/7th Royal Dragoon Guards.
 Company Sergeant-Major Stanley Hollis of the brigade's Green Howard battalion single handededly captured a pill box.
 Later in the day, he led an assault to destroy German gun positions.
 For his action he was awarded the Victoria Cross.
 He was the only soldier to earn that medal on D-Day.